 Coming from a country where the price of everything is fixed means you might feel all at sea when faced with an enthusiastically haggling Turkish shopkeeper.
 We give you an insight into the haggling culture - and a few tips to get you started.

-1. It'll take some time
+1. Prepare to spend some time

 Make sure you allow plenty of time on your shopping excursions.
 Shopping in Turkey is a ritual, it’s not like back home where you are in and out of the shop in five minutes.
 Be prepared to exchange friendly greetings with the vendor before you get started, and it’s likely a cup of tea will be procured at some point.
 While you drink your tea your vendor will describe the item you have your eye on - its unique features, its high quality.
 You might feel like you’re going to be here forever but rest assured, it’s all part of the process.